If you’re looking for the best way to build financial confidence, try setting up a written budget.

 Should we have used a credit card or borrowed money from a friend?

-We could have, but because we were committed to living on what we had, we chose a seemly more difficult path.
+We could have, but because we were committed to living on what we earned, we chose a seemly more difficult path.

-As a result, we parked the car and Steve rode his bike to work.
+As a result, we parked the car until we had enough money to repair it, and Steve rode his bike to work (about 2 miles).

 Beyond car repairs, a budgeting system will give you confidence and help to de-stress other financial emergencies like medical expenses, home repairs, pet emergencies, and travel to visit sick or dying relatives.